 - Helps in preparation of various qualitative and quantitative reports.

 The growth story of Indian start-ups is worth celebrating.
 With Governments, both Central and various states, giving a number of incentives to business houses, the number of start-ups will bloom in tier II and tier III cities.
 As compared to western world, Indian start-ups are still in nascent stage.
 So there is enormous demand for accountants in present as well as in future.
 As an accountant, it is important for us to tap this opportunity.
 In order to have edge over other, we can undertake various accounting and analytical courses/training and be ready for this sea of opportunities.
 Remember it is in our hand to shape our future.

-If you are looking for a short term course, then EduPristine offers one, which is known as Business Accounting and Taxation Course (BAT).
+If you are looking for a short term course, then EduPristine offers one, which is known as Post Graduate Program in Business Accounting and Taxation (PGP-BAT).
 This course will give you in-depth knowledge about Accounting and Taxation and make you job ready.